PreventRansomware/PreventRansomware/docs/Post Compromise/LateralMovement.md

 sidebar_position: 4
 ---

-# Understanding Lateral Movement in Cybersecurity and Its Importance

-Lateral movement in cybersecurity refers to the techniques that cyber attackers use to move through a network after gaining initial access.
-It's a critical stage in the cyberattack lifecycle, particularly in ransomware attacks, where attackers seek to maximize their impact by gaining control over as many systems as possible.

 ## What is Lateral Movement?

 Lateral movement involves the exploitation of vulnerabilities, use of stolen credentials, or deployment of various tools to gain access to other systems within the network.
 This movement is often stealthy and can go undetected without proper monitoring.
 Attackers may escalate their privileges, install additional malicious software, or access sensitive data, spreading their footprint within the network.